 NIHR Policy Research Units (PRUs) undertake research to inform policy decisions about health and social care.
 The units bring together experts for research in priority areas of health and social care policy.

-The 15 units have been awarded £75 million of funding over 5 years from 2018.
-They provide both a long-term resource for policy research and a rapid-response service to provide evidence for emerging policy needs.
+The 15 current PRUs provide both a long-term resource for policy research and a rapid-response service to provide evidence for emerging policy needs.
+In January 2024, 20 new Policy Research Units will begin work, with a total investment of £100m over 5 years.

 A number of PRUs have been undertaking COVID-19 research, either through new funding awards or adapting existing projects.